abikesa/shell/index.md

 ```

 After running these commands, your R kernel should be installed and configured correctly.
 Then, you can retry building your Jupyter Book.

+For VSCode:
+1. Extensions
+2. Search for `@id:reditorsupport.r`
+3. Install `R Extension for visual Studio Code`